 So much successfulness is at hand MAH FRIENDZ.

-If you’ve been around the block with FFF, you’ll remember that, last summer, I made you the traditional paleo lemon bar recipe.
+If you’ve been around the block with FFF, you’ll remember that, last summer, I made you the traditional paleo lemon bars.
 Liiiike, just lemons and lemon zest.
 Standard.
 Simple.
 BUT SO SO GOOD.

 I mean, it’s STILL the most popular recipe on the blog and ya’ll keep makin’ them even in NOVEMBER when I’m excepting you to be making things like easy gluten free stuffing and paleo pecan pie bars for thanksgiving.